 Considered More Effective than the Banner Ad

-Acceptance of native ads also continues to grow.
+The acceptance of native ads also continues to grow.
 What was once considered as one of the more low-brow forms of sales has now become one of its hottest.
-The use of native ads can be regularly seen from social media sites such as Facebook, Instagram, Twitter and Pinterest to more “reputable” business publications including Time, Wall Street Journal and Forbes.
+The use of native ads can be regularly seen from social media sites such as Facebook, Instagram, Twitter, and Pinterest to more “reputable” business publications including Time, Wall Street Journal, and Forbes.

 Be Subtle and Blend In